zeesairafi/Task-react-forms/README.md

 3. after every submit save the info by adding it to an array called (students info) in App.js

 ### 2. Delete a student
-Professor x has his own reasons to delete some student from attending his work shop
-1. add an on click function on delete element (in Student.js) to delete a student from the list.
+Professor x has his own reasons to delete some student from attending his work shop, add an on click function on delete element (in Student.js) to delete a student from the list.